ljvmiranda921/ljvmiranda921.github.io/README.md

 ## Set-up

-Make sure that you have bundler in your system:
+Make sure that you have bundler and Ruby in your system:

 ```shell
 $ sudo gem install bundler